 If there’s one thing Mother Nature has mastered in Canada, it’s creating a series of landscapes that are nothing short of visual poetry—masterpieces that need to be seen to be believed.
 And while Banff National Park is just a tad too big to be called a “hidden gem,” it’s definitely one of the jewels in Canada’s great crown of must-see natural wonders.
+Check out this guide to the top things to do with the family in Banff.

 Look for current hotel deals in Banff National Park